nathanday/RationalNumeric/README.md

 All fractions will be reduce to their simplest form, as a consequence the initialiser of the form `Rational(Int,Int)` can potentially be slow finding the largest common division for the numerator and denominator.
 Requires Swift 4.2.

-There is a `RationalNumeric` protocol that `Rational` implements, as a project I was working on might have benefited from representing values as a product of primes for quick factorisation and it was going to implement the `RationalNumeric` protocol, if I do create this type I will add it two this project.
+There is a `RationalNumeric` protocol that `Rational` implements, as a project I was working on might benefit from representing values as a product of primes for quick factorisation and it was going to implement the `RationalNumeric` protocol, if I do create this type I will add it to this project.